-It's four months since we had a meal out.
-They could have served a boiled turnip and we'd have thought it a golden truffle.
-Thankfully, they didn't.
-But how would The Falcon Inn fare with dishing up their gourmet delights in the new normal?
-We loosened our belts to find out.
+It's so long since we ate out they could serve old turnips and call them gold truffles, but how does The Falcon fare with dishing up gourmet delights in the new normal?
+We loosen our belts to find out.

 If you haven’t heard of the tiny village of Fotheringhay before, then you clearly have not been reading your Renaissance history.
 Mary Queen of Scots famously had her head chopped off at Fotheringhay Castle, but we can confirm that there’s quite a bit more fun to be had nowadays, from stand-up paddle boarding down the wide stretch of the River Nene that winds past the village to exploring the picturesque settlement and beautiful surrounding countryside.